justinwilkin/server-side-swift-tutorial-part-1/README.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The transition from other languages such as JavaScript, TypeScript, Kotlin, etc. is also very simple as the language is designed for fast development and it is easy to learn, sharing a lot in common with those aforementioned </p>
+<p>The transition from other languages such as JavaScript, TypeScript, Kotlin, etc. is also very simple as the language is designed for fast development and it is easy to learn, sharing a lot in common with those aforementioned. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->